OpenStackweb/openinfrasummitasia2024/src/pages/content-pages/sponsors.md

 Sponsorships for the OpenInfra Summit Asia | OCP Regional Summit APAC are now live!
 Learn more [here](https://openinfra.dev/events/sponsorship/#OpenInfraSummit-OCPRegionalSummit).

-A warm thank you to the sponsors of the OpenInfra Summit Asia | OCP Regional Summit APAC 2024!

 **Have Questions?** Contact the OpenInfra Summit Asia | OCP Regional Summit APAC organizers [here](mailto:events@openinfra.dev).